re-ops/re-conf/README.md

 Re-conf aims to be:

 * Fast(er) then existing solutions (Puppet, Chef etc..)
-* Portable (should run on any hardware and Unix like OS).
+* Portable (should run on any hardware and Unix like OS)
-* Simple to operate and deploy.
+* Simple to operate and deploy provisioning code
-* REPL first workflow in development.
+* REPL first workflow in development
-* Debug, tracing and profiling built in.
+* Tracing and profiling built in

 And not to be:

+* An agent for orchestrating remote operations ([Re-mote](https://github.com/re-ops/re-mote), [Re-gent](https://github.com/re-ops/re-gent) handle that)
 * disguised language in a dataformat
 * an external DSL
 * magical

 [![Build Status](https://travis-ci.org/re-ops/re-conf.png)](https://travis-ci.org/re-ops/re-conf)

 ## Look and feel

 * Re-conf use simple functions to describe threading of resources
-  * Within each function the execution is serial, each resource is executed asynchronously and once its done the next step begins.
+* Within each function the execution is serial, each resource is executed asynchronously and once its done the next step begins
-  * Functions are executed concurrently so multiple resource run at the same time (but still serial within each function).
+* Functions are executed concurrently so multiple resource run at the same time (but still serial within each function)
-  * There is no hidden execution or dependency graph or any other hidden mechanism.
+* There is no hidden execution or dependency graph or any other hidden mechanism

 ```clojure
 (defn packer